adambard/learnxinyminutes-docs/solidity.html.markdown

 // 9.
 CONTRACT DESIGN NOTES

 // A. Obfuscation
-// Remember all variables are publicly viewable on blockchain, so
+// All variables are publicly viewable on blockchain, so anything
-// anything that needs privacy needs to be obfuscated (e.g., hashed)
+// that should be totally private needs to be obfuscated (e.g., hashed w/secret)

 // Steps: 1.
 Commit to something, 2.
 Reveal commitment
 sha3("some_bid_amount", "some secret"); // commit